-Julie Larson-Green to head up Windows enginering and Tami Reller in charge of business, marketing strategyBy Ron on Monday, Nov 12th, 2012 at 06:46PM
+Julie Larson-Green to head up Windows enginering and Tami Reller in charge of business, marketing strategyWritten by Ron on November 12, 2012 - 06:46PM @ronwinbeta

 We just learned about Steven Sinofsky's abrupt departure from Microsoft, but who are the two new people who were appointed by Microsoft CEO Steve Ballmer to head up the Windows division?
 Julie Larson-Green is now the Windows software and hardware engineering lead, while Tami Reller will be in charge of business and marketing strategy for Windows.
 Lets take a look at their profiles, directly from Microsoft.